What is Medicare?

 - hospital stay as a private patient in a private or public hospital

-- gap fees for private obstetricians, eligible privately practising midwives or your doctor caring for you during pregnancy or after the birth
+- gap fees for private obstetricians, private midwives or doctors caring for you during pregnancy or after the birth

-- any fees associated with private midwifery care for you during labour and birth at home
+- any fees for private midwifery care for you during labour, and/or birth at home

 - out of pocket private hospital expenses, including medicines